Why should I have a bed time routine for my baby?

 You got this Mommy!

 You can do this mommy and finally get some sleep.
 I was able to use this routine for both of my babies.
 My little girl slept in her own crib, all through the night at 1 month.
 My little boy slept through the night at 2 months.
 Also, check out my post to help Keeping Baby “Asleep” Through The Night .
 So, I know this system works.
 Let me know your experience after a week to two weeks of trying this routine and comment your experiences below.

-Disclaimer: All information here on thebesthomelife.com is not medical advice and should not be taken as such.
+Disclaimer: All information here on thebesthomelife.com is not medical advice and should not be taken as such, please consult a physician .
 I am just a mom that has found what works for her babies and hoping to pass along those tips to help other parents.